shakfu/karma_re/README.md

 - [x] removed stereo and quad perform functions

+- [x] converted to .cpp temporarily to benefit from lambda functions during refactoring

-- [ ] refactor some of the smaller functions if possible
+- [x] refactor some of the smaller functions if possible

+- [x] added `control_state` and `human_state` enums to make state changes clearer.